-So many big decisions hinge on the fact that you might be scared of the uncertain outcome.
+When it comes to making a big decision, it might hinge on the fact that you’re scared of an uncertain outcome.
 This uncertainty, however, is crippling you (I know, I’ve been there!).

 What’s the worst possible thing that could happen if you went for it?
 Weigh this up with the reward you could get if it works out.
 Our fear of failure can’t stop us from taking chances on things we’re passionate about.